savau/nixos-config/README.md

      2  100%FREE  8300
 ```

-- One partition of size 500M in FAT32 (EFI partition)
+- An EFI partition of size 500M in FAT32
-- One partition with LVM on LUKS, containing both the swap and the root filesystem
+- A root partition with LVM on LUKS, containing both the swapspace and the root filesystem
-    - (Note: only works with LUKS1 in case of Grub!)

 Set up the encrypted LUKS partition and open it:
 ```